alemar11/ios-watchos-tvos-macos-resources/README.md

 * [FeSlideFilter](https://github.com/NghiaTranUIT/FeSlideFilter)
 * [MBXPageViewController](https://github.com/Moblox/MBXPageViewController) - A library that allows to have a UIPageController with control buttons.
 * [JT3DScrollView](https://github.com/jonathantribouharet/JT3DScrollView) - ScrollView with custom effects during the scroll for iOS.
+* [JTNumberScrollAnimatedView](https://github.com/jonathantribouharet/JTNumberScrollAnimatedView) - Use JTNumberScrollAnimatedView for have a nice animation for display number.
 * [KVNMaskedPageControl](https://github.com/donnellyk/KVNMaskedPageControl) - A drop-in replacement for UIPageControl that allows seamless transition between different dot styles, one for each page, using a masking effect.
 * [LGSublimationView](https://github.com/lukegeiger/LGSublimationView)
 * [LTInfiniteScrollView](https://github.com/ltebean/LTInfiniteScrollView) - An infinite scrollview allowing easily applying animation.